COMPLETE GUIDE • UPDATED JANUARY 2026

 If you plan to ride a motorbike in Thailand, you have three options:

-- Get licensed: Get an International Driving Permit with motorcycle endorsement before you travel
+- Get SafetyWing Complete + license: Get an International Driving Permit with motorcycle endorsement before you travel

 - Accept the risk: Ride uninsured and be prepared to pay $10,000-$50,000 if something goes wrong